Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Single-Parameter Agents

+As a corollary of \Cref{thm:overlapping} we can show that as long as $f$ is overlapping then it is straightforward to achieve both BNOM and WNOM simultaneously.
+The only extra condition imposed is that unless the function $f$ is constant for player $i$ on bid $t_j$ -- that is, it allocates the same amount $f_i(t_j,\cdot)$ to $i$ whenever she bids $t_j$, no matter the bid profile of the other players -- then the best- and worst-case labelled profiles must be different.

-In the proof of sufficiency in \Cref{thm:overlapping} above we used a particular labelling in which the best- and worst-case outcome for a given bid of player $i$ all occurred at the same bid profile, no matter her type.
-These are of course not the only labellings possible, and different labellings can and do lead to different payments (as we will see in \Cref{sec:bilateral-trade}).
-For the following characterisation, however, we will focus on the above type of \emph{single-line} labellings.
-Formally, a labelling $\lambda \in \{\beta,\omega\}$ is single-line if $\lambda_{kj} = \lambda_{\ell j}$ for all $t_j,t_k,t_\ell \in D_i$ for every player $i$.
-We shall call a mechanism single-line if the labelling it uses is single-line.
-This allows us to express payments that NOM-implement an allocation function succintly for single-parameter agents, following a result originally due to Archer and Tardos~\cite{ArcherTardos2001}.
+We use the fact that $f$ is overlapping to prove sufficiency in \Cref{thm:overlapping} by defining a particular ``simple'' labelling in which the best- and worst-case outcomes for a given bid of player $i$ all occur at the same bid profile, no matter her type.
+Such labellings, which we call \emph{single-line labellings}, allow us to precisely characterise the payments that lead to incentive-compatibility.

+\begin{definition}[Single-line mechanism] A labelling $\lambda$ is \emph{single-line} if for every player $i$, for every bid $t_j \in D_i$ we have $\lambda_{kj} = \lambda_{\ell j}$ for every pair of types $t_k, t_\ell \in D_i$.
+A \emph{single-line mechanism} is one whose payments are defined on a social choice function $f$ whose labelling is single-line. \end{definition}

+When a labelling $\lambda$ is single-line then we will index it simply by the agent's bid: if player $i$ bids $t_j$ in a single-line mechanism then labelled profile associated with this bid is denoted $\lambda_j$.
+After using these labellings to derive explicit payment formulae for single-line mechanisms we will then show in \Cref{sec:bilateral-trade} that more general labellings can lead to different payments.

-In \cite{ArcherTardos2001} they consider functions which allocate \emph{work} to the single-parameter agents, so their types are analogous to costs rather than valuations.
-They show that such a work function admits truthful payments if and only if it is non-increasing and fully characterise the payments by expressing them using various areas on the work curves.
-While our setting is one in which agent types are valuations it is simple to translate between the two, and we show that NOM payments exist if and only if the best- and worst-case curves are non-decreasing.
-The proof of the following claim follows the exact same reasoning as \cite{ArcherTardos2001}, where instead of treating $f$ as a function only of $x_i$ by fixing the bid profile of other bidders $x_{-i}$ we treat it as a function only of $x_i$ by arguing that the labellings $\beta,\omega$ are fixed.
-We can then solve the differential equations in the same way.
+\cite{ArcherTardos2001} show that a work function that allocates chores (where types describe \emph{costs} as opposed to valuations) admits truthful payments if and only if it is non-increasing and characterise these payments using the area under the allocation function. \cite{Apt2022} recently provided an elementary proof of the uniqueness of these payment functions using a little-known result from the theory of real functions.
+It is straightforward to derive a similar result in our setting for single-line mechanisms: we show that NOM payments exist if and only if one can find a non-decreasing collection of outcomes for the best- and worst-cases of the function.
+Fixing such a labelling $\lambda$, we may treat $f$ as a function only in player $i$'s bid $b_i$ and derive the following payments by solving the resulting differential equations from \cite{ArcherTardos2001} in the same way.

-\begin{theorem} If $f_i$ is a single-line mechanism for player $i$ then $f$ is NOM-implementable if and only if for each player $i$ payments are of the form: